Pallone: Pantalera

 Pantalera or pallapugno alla pantalera is generally played on urban streets.
-The first action of every match consists of playing the ball onto a roof called the pantalera in Piedmontese language.
+The first action of every match consists of playing the ball onto a roof called pantalera in Piedmontese language.
 Other rules are the same as pallapugno.

 Hit ball

 This form was invented by Italian physical education teacher Luigi Gigante in 1986 and in 1992 started a regular championship.
 Each team has 5 players and there are 2 goals at ends of court.

 Pallonetto

 Pallonetto or pallonetto ligure al lungo is generally played on urban streets with tennis balls without covering felt.
 The playing field is long, between 60 and 90 metres, with a width of 18 metres, with or without a lateral wall.
-Players strike the ball using one bandaged hand in these version:
+Players strike the ball using one bandaged hand in these versions: